 A gaming machine is any machine or device that is adapted or designed, and constructed for use in gambling.

-- a random selection device used for housie
+- random selection device used for housie

-- a device used only to dispense tickets that is not capable of being used to decide the outcome of gambling
+- device used only to dispense tickets that is not capable of being used to decide the outcome of gambling

-- a communication device that is used both to dispense tickets in and draw a lottery that is a sales promotion scheme.
+- communication device that is used both to dispense tickets in and draw a lottery that is a sales promotion scheme.

-Who must pay GMD?
+Who pays GMD?

 What to do if you're liable for paying GMD